bcstp/hugosite/content/post/2020-oct-meeting.md

 ## Volunteers/helpers/prayer teams welcomed

-One example: **the Texas GOP is offering Poll Watcher online training, sessions offered this Friday through Monday.** If you've not received the email from them, and you are interested, let us know at [bcsteaparty@gmail.com](mailto:bcsteaparty@gmail.com).
+One example: **the Texas GOP is offering Poll Watcher online training, with sessions being offered this Friday through Monday.** If you've not received the email from them, and you are interested, let us know at [bcsteaparty@gmail.com](mailto:bcsteaparty@gmail.com).

 If you can help out in other ways, let us know at the meeting!